In this article, you’ll find answers to questions like:

 “Kids will increasingly learn to rely on themselves, becoming more independent.
 That’s a parenting win!”
 Layman says.
 But prepare to deal with a bit of whining at first.

 Living in a world of daily stress, anxiety and high expectations can be tough for today's growing child.

-“The human mind can come under a lot of pressure, which can then affect our children's moods,” says Olga Viera, Triple P — Positive Parenting Program supervisor at the Center for Family Services of Palm Beach County.
+“The human mind can come under a lot of pressure, which can then affect our children's moods,” says Olga Viera, former supervisor for Positive Parenting Program, known as Triple P, at the Center for Family Services of Palm Beach County.
 Triple P is funded by Children's Services Council and offered free throughout Palm Beach County.